corpnewt/CorpBot.py/README.md

 	   └─ Whenever you're down - uppify.
 	  $battlestation
 	   └─ Let's look at some pretty stuff.
+	  $beeple
+	   └─ A new image every day... for years.
 	  $brainfart
 	   └─ Spout out some uh... intellectual brilliance...
 	  $cablefail